apryakhin/legion.stanford.edu/gasnet.md

 myriad array of environment variables that can influence the performance of an application.
 When performance tuning an application these variables should be properly set to match the communication patterns of the target application.
-While there are many environment variables that can be set, we cover some of the more important performance ones here.
-We first look at the environment variables for the Infiniband conduit, and then look at the ones for a Cray Gemini conduit.
+There are many environment variables that can be set.
+They are documented in the main and per-conduit GASNet README files, and can be listed at run time by setting `GASNET_VERBOSEENV=1`.
+We cover some of the more important performance ones here, looking first at the environment variables for the Infiniband conduit, and then the ones for a Cray Gemini conduit.

 The documentation for the GASNet Infiniband conduit can be found